SSDI/SSI For Disabled Children And Widowed Spouses In Ohio

 Contact Our Ohio SSD Attorneys For A Free Case Review

-If you are the parent of a disabled child or if you are a disabled widow or widower, contact the law office of Manring & Farrell to discuss filing for Social Security Disability Insurance benefits.
-Call our office at 614-678-7199, or contact us online for a free initial consultation.
+If you are a parent of a disabled child or a widowed person with a disability, reach out to Manring & Farrell.
+We can help you apply for Social Security Disability Insurance benefits.
+Call us at 614-678-7199 or contact us online for a free consultation.